 Is it normal to have pain with the urge to urinate while the stent is placed?

 Yes.
 The lower end of the stent is coiled in the bladder and can irritate it, causing symptoms of urinary frequency and urgency.

 Should I be taking an antibiotic while I have the stent?

-You should take the antibiotics are prescribed by the physician.
-Typical a short 3 - 5 day course of antibiotics is prescribed after stone surgery, however exceptions to this may occur.
+You should take the antibiotics as prescribed by the physician.
+Typically a short 3 - 5 day course of antibiotics is prescribed after stone surgery, however exceptions to this may occur.

 Will I be sedated to have the stent removed?

 Usually the stents are removed with local anesthetic instilled into the urethra prior to the procedure.
 This is done in the Urology Clinic and most patients tolerate the stent removal well.
 However if you have specific concerns please discuss it with your physician.

 How does he remove the stent?